hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="alicloudwriteauthrole"></a>
 # **AliCloudWriteAuthRole**
-> void AliCloudWriteAuthRole (string role, AliCloudWriteAuthRoleRequest aliCloudWriteAuthRoleRequest, string alicloudMountPath = null)
+> void AliCloudWriteAuthRole (AliCloudWriteAuthRoleRequest aliCloudWriteAuthRoleRequest, string role, string alicloudMountPath = "alicloud", TimeSpan? wrapTTL = null)

 Create a role and associate policies to it.